AllanWang/McGill-Public/Comp-529/notes.md

     * Can be modeled as a black box or consider internal system changes
   * Quality properties - how system does it
     * Nonfunctional properties, eg performance, security, scalability
+* **Candidate architecture** - arrangement of static & dynamic structures with the potential to exhibit required externally visible behaviours and quality properties
 * There may be multiple architectures for a given design, catering to different needs, though each should meet the system's requirements
 * **Architectural element** - fundamental piece of system that can be constructed
   * Has a set of responsibilities